Arizona teen allegedly killed for playing rap music; civil rights advocates want hate-crime probe

 But civil rights advocates say Al-Amin's killing should be treated as a hate crime.

-"Michael Adams walked up to a Black teen, Elijah Al-Amin, as he stood at the soda machine and slit his throat b/c he felt threatened by the music he listened to in his car," Kristen Clark, Executive Directive of the Lawyers' Committee for Civil Rights Under Law wrote on Twitter.
+"Michael Adams walked up to a Black teen, Elijah Al-Amin, as he stood at the soda machine and slit his throat b/c he felt threatened by the music he listened to in his car," Kristen Clark, executive director of the Lawyers' Committee for Civil Rights Under Law, wrote on Twitter.

-"We must call this what it is — a hate crime — and demand a thorough investigation at the highest level," wrote the Human Rights Campaign.
+"We must call this what it is — a hate crime — and demand a thorough investigation at the highest level," the Human Rights Campaign wrote.

-Democratic presidential candidate Sen. Cory Booker of New Jersey also called for the crime to be investigated by the Department of Justice.
+Democratic presidential candidate Sen. Cory Booker of New Jersey also called for the crime to be investigated by the Justice Department.

 "If you're saying that his music is too loud, you're going to kill him?"
 Rahim Al-Amin said.
 "I mean like, if he asked Elijah to turn it down, he would've probably turned it down.
 That's just who Elijah was.
 'Oh my bad.'
 That's probably what he would've said," he added.